Minakshi2496/Competition-File/README.md

 Type Jupyter notebbok on window search -> Click on Jupyter Notebook -> Jupyter Notebook will open on your browser

-Upload code file downloaded from github on your jupyter Notebook
+Open the code file on github